blbadger/blbadger.github.io/neural-networks.md

 ![gradients]({{https://blbadger.github.io}}/neural_networks/gradients_start.gif)

 Another technique used for regularization is batch normalization.
-This method is motivated by an intrinsic problem associated with deep learning: the process of finding the gradient of the cost function $J$ with respect to parameters $x$ with respect to the cost function $\nabla_x J(O(\theta;a))$ may be achieved using backpropegation, but the gradient update of $x$, specifically $x + \epsilon\nabla_x J(O(\theta;a))$, assumes that no other parameters have been changed.
-In a one-layer (inputs are connected directly to outputs) network this is not much of a problem because the contribution of $x_n$ (ie the weights) to the output's activations are additive: there is at most some constant factor $b$ that separates each component contribution.
-But with more layers, the changes to network components becomes exponential w.r.t. the output.
+This method is motivated by an intrinsic problem associated with deep learning: the process of finding the gradient of the cost function $J$ with respect to parameters $x$ with respect to the cost function $\nabla_x J(O(\theta;a))$ may be achieved using backpropegation, but the gradient descent update of $x$, specifically $x - \epsilon\nabla_x J(O(\theta;a))$, assumes that no other parameters have been changed.
+In a one-layer (inputs are connected directly to outputs) network this is not much of a problem because the contribution of $x_n$ (ie the weights) to the output's activations are additive.
+This is due to how most deep learning models are set up: in a typical case of a fully connected layer $h$ following layer $h_{-1}$ given the weight vector for that neuron $w$ and bias scalar $b$

+$$
+h = w^Th_{-1} + b
+$$

+where $w^Th_{-1}$ is a vector dot product, a linear transformation that adds all $w_nh_{-1,n}$ elements.
+The gradient is computed and updated in (linear) vector space, so if a small enough $\epsilon$ is used then gradient descent should decrease $J$, assuming that computational round-off is not an issue.

+But with more layers, the changes to network components becomes exponential with respect to the activations at $h$.
+To see why this is, note that for a four-layer network with biases set to 0 and weight vectors all equal to $w$

+$$
+h = w^T(w^T(w^T(w^Th_{-4})))
+$$

+Now updates to these weight vectors, $w - \epsilon\nabla_w J(O(\theta;a))$ are no longer linear with respect to the activation $h$.
+In other words, depending on the values of the components of the model a small increase in one layer may lead to a large change in other layers' activations, which goes against the assumption of linearity implicit in the gradient calculation and update procedure.

+Batch normalization attemps to deal with this problem by re-parametrizing each layer to have activations $h'$ such that they have a defined standard deviation $\sigma$ and mean $\mu$, where both $\mu$ and $\sigma$ are calculated per minibatch during training.
+The idea is that if the weights of each layer form approximately normal distributions around a mean of 0, the effect of exponential growth in activations (and also gradients) is minimized.

+But curously, batch normalization also stipulates that back-propegation proceed through these values $\sigma, \mu$ such that they are changed during training in addition to changing the model parameters.
+This in some sense defeats the intended purpose of ameliorating the exponential effect, as the mean can drift from the origin substantially.
+Why then is batch normalization an effective regularizer?

-When 1-dimensional batch normalization is applied to each hidden layer, we find at 10 epochs that $\nabla_x J(O(\theta; a))$ exhibits relatively unstable gradient vectors in the middle but not the third layer.
+Let's investigate by applying batch normalization to our model and observing the effect on the gradint landscape during training.
+When 1-dimensional batch normalization is applied to each hidden layer of our model above, we find at 10 epochs that $\nabla_x J(O(\theta; a))$ exhibits relatively unstable gradient vectors in the middle but not the third layer.

 ![gradients]({{https://blbadger.github.io}}/neural_networks/gradients_epoch10_batchnorm.gif)

+Thus we come to the interesting observation that batch normalization leads to a similar loss of stability in the gradient landscape that is seen for dropout. which in this author's opinion is a probable reason for its success as a regularizer (given dropout's demonstrated success in this area).
+This helps explain why it was found that batch normalization and dropout are often able to substitute for each other in large models: it turns out that they have similar effects on the gradient landscape of hidden layers, although batch normalization in this case seems to be a more moderate inducement of this loss of stability.

 Note that for each of the above plots, the model's parameters $\theta$ did not change between evaluation of different minibatches $a_n$, of in symbols there is an invariant between $\nabla_x J(O(\theta; a_n)) \forall n$.
 This means that the direction of stochastic gradient descent does indeed depend on the exact composition of the minibatch $a_n$.